 </style>

-Next we will create a component from this component type and add values to attributes we linked to the component:
+Next we will create a component from this classification and add values to attributes we linked to the classification:

 Now all we need to do is link this component to a product or products.